 Rampside Hall in Rampside, was built in the late 17th Century for the Knype family, on the site of an earlier house, recorded in 1634.
 Known locally as the "Twelve Apostles", because of the unusual row of 12 chimneys - it was the custom in the past to have all 12 smoking on Christmas morning.
-Rampside Hall is a Grade I listed building.
+Rampside Hall is Grade I listed on the National Heritage List for England.

 Rampside Hall is a Grade I listed building in the Rampside area of Barrow-in-Furness, Cumbria, England.
 It is one of only three Grade I listed buildings in the Borough outside of the Furness Abbey complex and dates back to the 17th Century.
 Built for the Knype family, it is most noted for its dozen chimneys which have given the building the nickname 'the twelve apostles'.
 Rampside Hall retains the majority of its original features, with the only major alteration taking place in 1810 when the building was re-roofed.
 The building was heavily damaged on 15 February 1865 when a 2.2ML earthquake shook the area, topling three of its famed chimneys, cracking walls and displacing some of them by eight inches.